AdityaJanaikar/SecretShare/README.md

 samples, guidance on mobile development, and a full API reference.
 =======
 # SecretShare
- An application which facilitates sending and viewing anonymous confessions which can be publicly viewed.
+ An application that facilitates sending and viewing anonymous confessions which can be publicly viewed.
 >>>>>>> origin/main